-- 1.5.1.
-The Building Standards Advisory Committee, established under the previous Scottish Building Act, and continued by the 2003 Act, was abolished on 1 August 2010 as part of the Scottish Government's commitment to reform public services.
-Following its abolition the committees functions will be continued through BSD establishing informal departmental working groups operating on a non-statutory basis, thereby engaging with key construction industry stakeholders. - 1.5.2.
+1.5.1.
+The Building Standards Advisory Committee, was abolished on 1 August 2010 as part of the Scottish Government's commitment to reform public services.
+Following its abolition the functions are now fulfilled by BSD establishing informal departmental working groups operating on a non-statutory basis, thereby engaging with key construction industry stakeholders.

+1.5.2.
 The intention of the working groups is to provide expert advice.
 Members may be representative of construction industry interests but are essentially selected for the specific expertise and knowledge they can bring.
 The selection will be made as and when working groups are required from a wide variety of bodies interested in the process of building.